 How To Photograph Really Excellent Reflections

 Reflections are not only wonderful to behold, they also make great content for the creative photographer.
-This photo is of Claire, a young woman who attended a workshop I ran on existing light photography.
+This photo is of Claire, a young woman who attended a workshop I ran on existing light photography in Melbourne, Australia.

 How To Make A Photo With Critical Focus